Paragraph writing is an art. Paragraph are the building blocks of paper which are used in writing. They create vivid affect in your piece of writing.

 i.
 Unified: The sentences in one paragraph should all be connected to a single motive notion (often expressed in the topic sentence of the paragraph)

 iii.
-Coherent: The phrases should be rationally organised and follow a certain development pattern.
+Coherent: The phrases should be rationally organized and follow a specific development pattern.

 iv.
 Well developed: Every thought mentioned in the paragraph should be thoroughly described and supported by evidence and facts that work together to clarify the dominating idea of the paragraph.

-A paragraph can be organised in a variety of ways.
-The major idea of the paragraph will dictate the organisation you use.
+A paragraph can be organized in a variety of ways.
+The primary idea of the paragraph will dictate the organization you use.
 The following are a few options for organizing.

 a.
 Narration: Tell a story.
 Go chronologically, from start to finish.

 b.
 Description: Provide specific details about what something looks, smells, tastes, sounds, or feels like.
-Organize by location, by appearance, or by topic..
+Organize by location, appearance, or by topic.

 c.
 Process: Explain how something works, step by step.
 Perhaps follow a sequence—first, second, third.